mcous/decoy/docs/usage/when.md

         subject.get_model_by_id("foo")
 ```

+!!! note

-**Note:** configuring a stub to raise will **make future rehearsals with the same arguments raise.** If you must configure a new behavior after a raise, use a `try/except` block:
+    Configuring a stub to raise will **make future rehearsals with the same arguments raise.** If you must configure a new behavior after a raise, use a `try/except` block:

 ```python
 decoy.when(database.get("foo")).then_raise(KeyError("oh no"))